Skip to content

 These minimum qualifications establish the education, training, experience, special skills and/or license(s) which are required for employment in the classification.
 Please note, additional qualifications (i.e., special conditions) may apply to a particular position and will be stated on the exam/job announcement.

-1. Possession of a Master's Degree from an accredited college or university in Planning, Transportation, Transportation Engineering, Public Administration or other closely related field AND two (2) years of transit planning and/or transportation experience; OR
+1. Possession of a Master�s Degree from an accredited college or university in Planning, Transportation, Transportation Engineering, Public Administration or other closely related field; AND two (2) years of transportation planning experience; OR

 Substitution:

-Additional transit planning and/or transportation planning experience beyond the Minimum Qualifications may be substituted for the educational requirement on a year-for year basis.
+Additional transportation planning experience beyond the Minimum Qualifications may be substituted for the baccalaureate degree requirement in MQ #2 on a year-for year basis.
+(30 semester units/45 quarter units equal one (1) year of experience).

 PROMOTIVE LINES

-To: 5290 Transportation Planner IV
+TO: 5290 Transportation Planner IV

-From: 5288 Transportation Planner II
+FROM: 5288 Transportation Planner II

 ORIGINATION DATE: 4/19/1973

-AMENDED DATE: 12/26/2008, 3/17/14
+AMENDED DATE: 12/26/2008, 3/17/14; 6/11/25

-REASON FOR AMENDMENT To accurately reflect the current tasks, knowledge, skills and abilities defined in the most recent job analysis conducted for this job code.
+REASON FOR AMENDMENT: To accurately reflect the current tasks, knowledge, skills & abilities, and minimum qualifications.

-BUSINESS UNIT(S): COMMN SFCCD SFMTA SFUSD
+BUSINESS UNIT(S): COMMN SFMTA SFUSD

 Standard information